Binge-Watch Yourself Smarter With These 12 Enlightening Netflix Documentaries

 An episode released in November 2019 on the history and future of pandemics is a gripping watch but perhaps one best left till after the current scare.
 It’s the episodes on tattoos, music and beauty which are prime examples of what Explained does best though; mainly surprise and illuminate us on the everyday things we usually just take for face value.

 Which is basically the crux of the show.
-Gorgeous landscapes, wondrous creatures, and Attenborough’s elegiac timbre – the show remains the strongest argument for preserving Earth’s biodiversity ever put to film.
+Gorgeous landscapes, wondrous creatures, and Attenborough’s elegiac timbre – the show is one of the strongest arguments for preserving Earth’s biodiversity ever put to film.

 While recovering from an injury, UFC fighter James Wilks starts to look into the science behind nutrition to aid his recovery and performance upon his return.